louistaa/INFO340-resources/Grading Cheatsheets/Draft 1 Static Mock Up.md

 - CSS file is name something other than 'style.css' -.1 point
 - Inconsistent spacing / identenation: -.1 point, -.2 points if both
 - No / not enough comments on HTML/CSS: -.1 point / -.2 points if both
-- extraneous whitepsace on files -.1
+- Extraneous whitepsace on files -.1

 ## Published Site: .5 points possible
 ### Checklist point breakdown:
-- Site is deploye to GitHub Pages: .5 points
+- Site is deployed to GitHub Pages: .5 points